This true story is shared with you for the purpose of Bible Study.

 I had to make real changes in myself to begin to incorporate what had been said to me.
 It was undeniably so for me: The Sovereign Holy Spirit of God had spoken through a stranger to me.
 I wanted more than anything to be the person God was showing me He had created me to be.
 It was going to require changes.

 I learned quickly that it was not as easy as reminding myself to remove my hand from covering my mouth.
 I had to begin to see, understand, and live differently.
-I had to work at being comfortable laughing or smiling.
+I had to work at being comfortable sharing my Joy with laughing and smiling.

 Making changes in my life required me changing the way I think.